Seismic anisotropy: Core measurement

 The variation of wave propagation direction can be achieved by either cutting three samples at 0°, 45° and 90° from the cores or by using one core plug with transducers attached at these three angles.
 Since most shales are very friable and fissured, it is often difficult to cut shale core plug.
 Its edges break off easily.
 Thus the cutting sample method can only be used for hard, competent rocks.
-The cutting position of samples can be explained by the following diagram.

 Another way to get the wave propagation velocity at three directions is to arrange the ultrasonic transducer onto several specific location of the core sampler.
 This method avoids the difficulties encounter during the cutting of shale core sample.
 It also reduces the time of measurement by two thirds since three pairs of ultrasonic transducer work at the same time.
-The following diagram gives us a clear image on the arrangement of the transducers.

 Once the velocities at three directions are measured by one of the above two methods, the five independent elastic constants are given by the following equations:

 The P-wave anisotropy of a VTI medium can be described by using Thomsen's parameters $\epsilon, \delta$.
 The $\epsilon$ quantifies the velocity difference for wave propagation along and perpendicular to the symmetry axis, while $\delta$ controls the P-wave propagation for angles near the symmetry axis.